-This flower relates to wisdom or wise love, valor, royalty, the birth flower of February, and the emblem of France.
+Iris flower tattoo relates to wisdom or wise love, valor, royalty, the birth flower of February, and the emblem of France.

-One of the less traditional tattoo choices, the iris is a beautifully unique flower that looks amazing as a combination of watercolor and geometric styles.
+One of the less traditional tattoo choices, the iris is a beautifully unique flower that looks amazing as a combination of watercolor tattoo style and geometric styles.